-We are committed to ensuring that the transition into our school is a smooth one and that you enjoy your time with us.
+We are committed to ensuring that the transition into our school is a smooth one and that your child enjoys their time with us.

-Once we have collated all of the applications you will receive some important documents that we need to process your place with us.
+Once we have collated all of the applications you will receive some important documents that we need to process your child's place with us.